 - It’s still a Google product

 To see the value of making code open source, you need look no further than Chromium.
-Google makes the core code for its Chrome browser (easily the most popular browser in the world(nova janela)) open source so that it can be reviewed and audited by the security community.
+Google makes the core code for its Chrome browser (easily the most popular browser in the world(nova janela)) open source so that the security community can review and audit it.

-Chromium is an open-source version of the Chrome browser with all of Google’s proprietary code stripped out.
+Chromium is a (mainly) open-source version of the Chrome browser with all of Google’s proprietary code stripped out.
 Or at least that’s how it’s supposed to work.
-One of the biggest concerns over Chromium is that, because of the sheer size and complexity of its code base, some undesirable Google code might remain undetected.
+However, the recent inclusion of the Google Safe Browsing(nova janela) binary to provide built‑in phishing(nova janela) and malware(nova janela) protection means that Chromium can no longer be considered entirely open source.
+Another concern is that, because of the sheer size and complexity of its code base, some undesirable Google code might remain undetected.

-Syncing issues aside, Chromium offers a seamless way to transition away from Chrome (as long as you don’t mind still using code created by Google).
-It includes no specific privacy-enhancing features, but you can, at least, be fairly sure the browser itself isn’t spying on you.
+Syncing issues aside, Chromium offers a seamless way to transition away from Chrome (as long as you don’t mind still using code created by Google), and now includes some limited privacy-enhancing features, such as site isolation(nova janela) and sandboxing(nova janela).

 Full support for Chrome browser extensions means you can install third-party privacy solutions, although any browser extension increases the uniqueness of your browser fingerprint.
 When we tested a new clean install of Chromium, Cover Your Tracks(nova janela) reported that it had a unique fingerprint.

 Another issue is that, by default, Chromium does not auto-update, which we advise everyone to do since updates contain the latest security fixes.
 This isn’t a major problem on Linux, as most package managers will update the app.
-On Windows and macOS, there are several third-party tools designed to help with this.
+There are also several third-party tools designed to help with this on Windows and macOS.

 Brave